 Fortunately, there is a way to address all of these problems at once.
 Calm Support (read my review here) is an organic nutritional supplement designed specifically for rebalancing your mood.
 I wish it had been available when I quit drinking, because in my opinion it is by far the best supplement for repairing your body and brain after you quit drinking.

-If I had to quit drinking all over again, I would take Calm Support as soon as I tapered off of Xanax (or another benzodiazepine) for alcohol withdrawal.
-Alcoholism is a complex brain disorder and GABA is not the only neurotransmitter that needs to be addressed when you quit drinking.
+If I had to quit drinking all over again, I would take Calm Support as soon as I tapered off of Valium (or another benzodiazepine) for alcohol withdrawal.
+Alcohol addiction is a complex brain disorder and GABA is not the only neurotransmitter that needs to be addressed when you quit drinking.

 I hope you’ve enjoyed this article on the use of Xanax for alcohol withdrawal.
 If you’re in the position that I was once in before I quit drinking, I feel your pain.
 Subscribe to my email list to stay posted on future articles that can help you down the road.